 Overall Impression – Worth the While!

 With functionality for iPad and Android as well as a very generous 10GB free personal account for users, it seems like CX has taken the appropriate steps to make themselves a contender for a portion of the cloud computing market.
 Education seems like an ideal place to start for them.
 I would consider eliminating the requirement of an email address so students under the age of 13 in Canada can create their own account without having their own email address.
 Great start and I’m definitely going to continue using them until I find a reason not to.

 What Do You Think?

 Have you tried CX for your school cloud computing solution?
 Are you using another service like Dropbox, Google Drive or Box.net to save and share files in the cloud?
+Some people have said that if they decide to scale up their cloud tech talk to someone similar to it support dallas tx.
 I’d love to hear from you in the comments below!